ray-project/ray/doc/source/cluster/kubernetes.rst

 .. note::

     The file ``cluster_crd.yaml`` defining the CRD is not meant to meant to be modified by the user.
-    Rather, users configure a RayCluster CR via a file like `ray/python/ray/autoscaler/kubernetes/operator_configs/example_cluster.yaml <https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/kubernetes/operator_configs/example_cluster.yaml>`__.
+Rather, users :ref:`configure <operator-launch>` a RayCluster CR via a file like `ray/python/ray/autoscaler/kubernetes/operator_configs/example_cluster.yaml <https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/kubernetes/operator_configs/example_cluster.yaml>`__.
     The Kubernetes API server then validates the user-submitted RayCluster resource against the CRD.

 Picking a Kubernetes Namespace